Door Cups, Door Edges, and Trunk Guards

 Door Edge Guards

-No matter how careful you are in parking lots or garages door edge chips can still happen.
-Maybe you or a passenger opened the door a little to hard, or the wind caught it and swung it open.
-Either way door edge guards can help protect the edges from getting chips, dents, and scratches.
+No matter how careful you are in parking lots or garages, door edge chips can still happen.
+Maybe you or a passenger opened the door a little too hard, or the wind caught it and swung it open.
+Either way, door edge guards can help protect the edges from getting chips, dents, and scratches.

 Some manufacturers have them installed at the ports.
-Often times it is cheap, thick film that yellows quickly because it lacks a top coat.
+Oftentimes, it is cheap, thick film that yellows quickly because it lacks a top coat.
 It can be very noticeable on vehicles.
-The other option from manufactures is a very thick plastic that is usually body colored.
-Again these tend to very noticeable and also go bad over time and crack, peel or become discolored over time.
+The other option from manufacturers is a very thick plastic that is usually body colored.
+Again, these tend to be very noticeable and also go bad over time, and crack, peel, or become discolored over time.

-The best option for a nearly unnoticeable protection is our door edge guards.
-A thin .8 mm film is applied around the door edge and wrapped around for a nearly edge-less finish.
+The best option for nearly unnoticeable protection is our door edge guards.
+A thin .8 mm film is applied around the door edge and wrapped around for a nearly edgeless finish.

 Trunk Guard

 The loading area of your trunk can take a real beating.
-From getting hit by boxes, luggage, groceries, sports equipment, kid items or even from pets jumping in and out, it can become badly scratched or in some cases, the paint chipped.
+From getting hit by boxes, luggage, groceries, sports equipment, kids’ items, or even from pets jumping in and out, it can become badly scratched or, in some cases, the paint chipped.

-Another option is a aftermarket plastic trunk guard that has an adhesive backing.
-These are often black or colored, and quite thick.
+Another option is an aftermarket plastic trunk guard that has an adhesive backing.
+These are often black or colored and quite thick.
 They can be unsightly and very noticeable.
 Another similar product is a cargo liner that you fold in and out to cover the rear bumper and protect it.
 Often these are used for those who have pets in and out of the back.